oar-team/batsim/docs/protocol.rst

    {
      "timestamp": 10.0,
-     "type": "SUBMIT_JOB",
+     "type": "REGISTER_JOB",
      "data": {
        "job_id": "w12!45",
      }
    }

-SUBMIT_PROFILE
+REGISTER_PROFILE
 ~~~~~~~~~~~~~~

-Submits a profile (from the scheduler).
+Registers a profile (from the scheduler).

-Job submissions from the scheduler must be enabled (see :ref:`cli`).
+Jobs registration from the scheduler must be enabled (see :ref:`cli`).
-More information can be found in `Dynamic submission of jobs`_.
+More information can be found in `Dynamic registration of jobs`_.

 **data**: A workload name, profile name, and the data of the profile.